15 Psychological Techniques to Enhance Intelligence & Boost Memory

 9. Food, Movement, and Thinking Skills Connection

-Nutrients play a better role in brain functions.
+Nutrients enhance brain functions.

 Nutritional psychiatry: Your brain on food - Harvard Health.